-3.3.12 Squeeze Switch (/SZ)
+3.3.16 Squeeze Switch (/SZ)

-The Squeeze switch reduces the size of macro definitions by eliminating all trailing blanks and tabs, blank lines, and comments from MACRO library files.
-This switch has no effect on object libraries.
+The Squeeze switch reduces the size of macro definitions by eliminating all trailing blanks and tabs, blank lines, and comments from macro library files.
+This switch has no effect on object libraries or universal libraries.